obrummer/electricity-manager/README.md

 ## Getting started with Backend

 Backend uses [MongoDB Atlas](https://www.mongodb.com/atlas/database) as database.
 In order to run the app you need to start using the service.
 Or then you can use a local MongoDB.
-Environment variables are set in .env file and project contains .envExample including sample variables.
+Environment variables are set in .env file and project contains .env.example including sample variables.

 For getting the electrity price data, project uses [ENTSO-E Transparency Platform RESTful API](https://transparency.entsoe.eu/).
 API specification can be found [here](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html).